 2,460 square yards of new trap-block pavement.
-440 linear feet of new curb-stones furnished and set.
-1,300 linear feet of old curb-stones taken up and
+440 linear feet of new curb-stones furnished and

+1,300 linear feet of old curb-stones turnished and reset.

 The time allowed for the completion of the whole work will be SIXTY CONSECUTIVE WORKING DAYS.